akkefa/akkefa/README.md

 Thanks for stopping by!

-I’m Ikram, a Senior Data Scientist & NLP Engineer at Kayak.
+I’m Ikram, a machine learning & NLP Engineer at Kayak.

 My open source contribution includes -